kiwi0fruit/ultimate-question/articles/db.md

 So the key ideas are:

 * “They just are”,
-* The more probable is better,
+* The one where our Universe is more probable is better,
 * The one with fewer assumptions is better,
-* Abstracting into single equivalence class (“Gauging away”) all differences that are left (exсept for events probabilities).
+* Abstracting into single equivalence class (“Gauging away”) all differences that are left (exсept for “real” events probabilities).
-* Hoping that there are no events probabilities differnces after “Gauging away”.
+* Hoping that there are no “real” events probabilities differnces after “Gauging away”.

 ## My contribution to the Open ended evolution research program